 Taking every step you can to prevent the potentially devastating effects of a commercial building fire is critical to keeping yourself, your employees and business assets safe.
-Among the first steps you can take to keep yourself and your business protected is to ensure your fire systems align with new technologies and fire standards required by law.
+Among the first steps you can take to keep yourself and your business protected is to ensure your commercial fire systems align with new technologies and fire standards required by law.

 Keeping Your Building Up to Code

 In order to preserve and protect your assets, you'll want to ensure that your building's fire standards align with requirements outlined by the NFPA 72 Fire Codes.
 In Canada, codes vary depending on requirements outlined by the CanUL Fire Codes depending on whether your building is commercial, residential, high-rise, low rise, or and/or contains an elevator.
 Updates to the codes are consistent as fire suppression technology improves.
 For example, ionizers, which contain a radioactive chip that detects smoke by ionizing the air, has now been found to be an inferior method of preventing destructive fires.
 These devices have been phased out and are no longer compliant by code.
 It has also been determined that Flame Detectors are most useful to detect flash fires, but aren't adequate in providing coverage against larger fires.

 One of the best ways to prevent serious injuries, loss of life, damage, and loss of your assets, is to arrange a fire inspection of your property.
 You will most likely find that a professional inspection from a licensed provider allows for a smoother transition should your system require any upgrades or changes.
 More importantly, fire system inspection professionals can identify problems immediately and provide the services you'll need to bring your building up to the standards outlined by the fire code.

 Installing Preventative Systems